Frequently Asked Questions

 Absolutely!
 Road bikes and triathlon (TT bikes or bikes with aerobars) are the most common bikes out there, but a pathway bike, mountain bike or an e-bike are all more than welcome.
 We also welcome tandem bikes with permission from the race director.

-What if I want to change the distance I registered for?
+Q: Can I change the distance I’m registered for?

 Smoke from fires either nearby or distant may also impact the